 For fuller, round and square faces, try to go for a ‘do that slims and elongates.
 While for heart-shaped faces, why not choose a haircut that adds more width to the lower parts of your face?
 And if you’re blessed with a versatile oval face, you’re lucky enough to rock almost every hairstyle under the sun!

-2. Have You Considered Your Hair Texture?
+2. Consider Your Hair Texture

 While it’s always a good idea to take pictures with you to show your stylist exactly what look you’re going for, try not to set your heart on getting an exact replica of your favourite celeb’s ‘do.
 Why?
 Well, different haircuts suit different hair textures – pixie cuts can look great with straight textures, while cute crops work well with curls.